lol-cod/kavach/README.md

 # kavach
-This is very dangerous oooo.
-Priyansh ki mummy ooooo
+This is very dangerous oooo. deba ki mummy ooooo